CoderDojoSV/beginner-python/Day-4/README.md

 ##Drawing Random Shapes

 We can combine random and pygame to create art!
-Take a look at the starter file [random drawing.py](random drawing.py).
+Copy the code from the starter file [random drawing.py](random drawing.py).

 How can we change the art the program creates?
 Try changing the program to draw thicker lines and different numbers of lines.